chunky-dev/docs/ChunkyDocs/docs/user_interface/render/camera.md

 - `Autofocus` - Sets the Focal Offset and Depth of Field to the cross-hair which is typically in the middle of the Render Preview unless `Set Target` is used.

+- `Aperture Shape` - Change mask used to define the shape of the aperture.
+Creates more interesting bokeh/Depth of Field.
+Default is `Circle` with included options for `Hexagon`, `Pentagon`, `Star`, and `Gaussian`.
+User defined via a file picker if you select `Custom`.

 --8<-- "includes/abbreviations.md"